 New England Patriots

-We handled the outside guys yesterday, and today we'll provide you with some names who could make their livings inside.
+Today we'll handle the outside guys, and on Monday we'll provide you with some names who could make their livings inside.

-This is the fourth installment of a 12-part pre-draft series where we're looking into Prototypical Patriots at a variety of positions.
-To catch up on our first few cracks at this, head here for boundary corners, here for linebackers and here for safeties.
+This is the third installment of a 12-part pre-draft series where we're looking into Prototypical Patriots at a variety of positions.
+To catch up on our first few cracks at this, head here for linebackers and here for safeties.